adetutudeborah/AZ-104-Microsoft-Azure-Administrator-Hands-on-Labs/Labs/Lab 03 - Implementing Management Groups and RBAC in Azure/readme.md

-# Lab 03 - Manage Subscriptions and RBAC
+# Lab 03 - Implementing Management Groups and RBAC in Azure

 ## Scenario